PayString/paystring-documentation/docs/aws-lambda-deploy.md

 _09dee7696e4d458fb16fead080465035.hodl.payid.ml.
 CNAME	_b1fddaad4657f8e03167be7b61dc3685.jfrzftwwjs.acm-validations.aws.
 ```

 When the certificate request is completed, create the CNAME for your domain as specified in the output.
+You have to visit your registrar site, as described in [Steps 6 and 7](#step-6-pending-validation-and-adding-a-cname-at-your-registrar).

 Wait for AWS Certificate Manager to issue your certificate before proceeding to the next command.

 #### Launch the PayID Lambda stack

-Commamd: `./create-stack.sh <domain-name>`
+Command: `./create-stack.sh <domain-name>`

 Example: